 Pro forma Invoice: An estimated invoice sent by a seller to a buyer in advance of a shipment of goods.
 The pro forma invoice notes the type of goods under consideration, as well as the quantity and value of the shipment.
 Pro forma invoices are generally used as a way to provide a quotation, in advance of a sale, or for customs purposes.

 Rainbow Bridge: International border crossing that connects Niagara Falls, New York and Niagara Falls, Ontario.
 The Rainbow Bridge is located approximately one mile from the Whirlpool Rapids Bridge and is administered by the Niagara Falls Bridge Commission.
 No commercial trucks are allowed on the Rainbow Bridge.

-Receiver: Consignee, importer or buyer who is listed in a bill of lading as the intended receiver of a shipment.
+Receiver: Consignee, importer, or buyer who is listed in a bill of lading as the intended receiver of a shipment.

 Release on Minimum Documentation (RMD): CBSA-administered program that allows importers to obtain release of their goods by presenting data for interim accounting.
 Full accounting data and payment are not required at the time of release but they are required within a certain time frame.